 The main target group of the platform are students in the transition phase during the first semester.
 The offerings target all student groups and do not single out a specific demographic of student clientele.
 Experience has shown that introducing novel support mechanisms to a beginner cohort is most effective as the support mechanism becomes part of their student experience from the beginning.
 However, access to the platform can be extended to students of all semesters at any time.

 The proposed online support platform is a web-based add-on which can be added to the respective partner websites and/ or university apps.
 By familiarizing a beginner cohort with the platform, it is sought to function as a regular companion through student life, supporting students from the get-go as they navigate through their educational experience.

 This platform aims at facilitating orientation, providing adequate, student-centered information to dissolve unspecific feelings of being out of place and not welcome and thus improving the identification with the higher education institution and the students’ sense of belonging.
-The platform should help to lower students’ risk of drop-out and to successfully graduate.
-Additionally, it should help students to gain competences to overcome their challenges.
+The platform should help to lower students’ risk of drop-out and successfully graduate.
+Additionally, it should help students to gain competencies to overcome their challenges.